Center for the Advancement of Healthcare for Everyone

 Direct Support Workers (DSWs), such as personal care attendants, home care aides, and direct support professionals, provide essential personal care, homemaking, and community engagement supports that help keep older adults and individuals with disabilities in their own homes.
 Dr. Carrie Wendel-Hummell is collaborating with the Life Span Institute, KU Medical Center, and community-based partners to develop trainings and design a career ladder for this workforce, through projects funded by the Kansas Department for Aging and Disability Services (KDADS).

-Health Access and Equity for Rural and Agricultural Populations
+Health Access for Rural and Agricultural Populations

 Cheryl Holmes is engaged in various projects focusing on health access and equity for populations living in rural areas and/or working in agriculture.
 These research, evaluation, and technical assistance efforts involve systems, community organizations, providers, and individuals at the local and national levels.
 Projects cover rural topics broadly as well as considerations for specific populations including farmworkers and refugees.
 Funding has been provided in part through various PCORI Engagement awards.